SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 [cds] - Add subscription { topic: 'salesorder/created', queue: 'CAP/0000' }
 ```

-In that output, observe how the CAP messaging support automatically connects to the message bus (the instance of the SAP Enterprise Messaging service) and, in order to subscribe to the "salesorder/created" topic, creates a queue "CAP/0000" and adds a queue subscription, connecting that "CAP/0000" queue to the "salesorder/created" topic:
+In that output, observe how the CAP messaging support automatically connects to the message bus (the instance of the SAP Enterprise Messaging service) and, in order to subscribe to the "salesorder/created" topic, creates a queue "CAP/0000" and a queue subscription, connecting that "CAP/0000" queue to the "salesorder/created" topic:

 ```
 [cds] - Put queue { queue: 'CAP/0000' }